-Mysore pak is an Indian sweet that is cooked in ghee from Karnataka, India.
+Mysore pak is an Indian sweet from Karnataka that is cooked in ghee.
 It is basically a sweet Indian fudge.
 It is traditionally served at weddings and other southern Indian festivals.

 - While your sugar syrup is getting ready, take a non-stick pan and heat the cup of ghee.

 - Once the ghee is warm, add 1 cup besan.
 Fry the mixture in the pan.
 It should be watery, and there should be no lumps.

 - When the besan starts to boil like milk and raise, add the sugar syrup and cook until it thickens up.

 - Pour the mixture on to the greased tray, and let it cool for 5 minutes.

 - After 5 minutes, cut the mysore pak into the desired shape, and let it cool completely.
 Serve once cooled.

 - Dip a wooden spoon into the syrup and lift it out, allowing it to cool for a few seconds.
 (Note: It is extremely important to let the syrup cool before touching it, as otherwise, you risk severe burns.)